pytroll/fogpy/doc/source/quickstart.rst

 .. image:: ./fogpy_docu_example_10.png

-The result image shows the area with potential ground fog calculated by the alorithm, fine.
+The result image shows the area with potential ground fog calculated by the algorithm, fine.
 But the remaining areas are missing... maybe a different visualization could be helpful.
 We can improve the image output by colorize the fog mask and blending it over an overview composite using trollimage::